IIIF/api/source/presentation/4.0/index.md

 As well as adding resources not present in the referred-to resource, the Content State can also remove parts of the referred-to resource from the user's view by applying the behavior `hidden` to them:

+⚠⚠⚠⚠

+now we are entering the danger zone

 ```jsonc
 {
   // What does this actually look like?
 I want to load bnf_chateauroux example but HIDE the illumination